|Open to All Applicants|

 According to the Centers for Disease Control and Prevention, healthcare workers are considered to be at significant risk for acquiring or transmitting hepatitis B, measles, mumps, rubella, varicella (chicken pox), tetanus, diphtheria, pertussis (whooping cough), and influenza.
 All of these diseases are vaccine-preventable.
 As a result, state hospital policy requires employees be vaccinated according to their level of contact with patients.
 In the event you choose to not be immunized for the influenza virus, you may be required to wear a mask and take other protective measures.

-Note: Military occupation(s) that relate to the initial selection criteria and registration or licensure requirements for this position may include: 68C, 66N/P/W, 290X, 46FX, 46NX, 46SX.
+Note: Military occupation(s) that relate to the initial selection criteria and registration or licensure requirements for this position may include, but not limited to: 92S, SH, 3372, 3M0X1.
+All active duty military, reservists, guardsmen, and veterans are encouraged to apply if qualified to fill this position.
 For more information see the Texas State Auditor's Military Crosswalk at http://www.hr.sao.state.tx.us/Compensation/JobDescriptions.aspx.

 HHS agencies use E-Verify.
 You must bring your I-9 documentation with you on your first day of work.